 Project Owner: City of Fort Wayne Public Works

 Description: This project will be an 8-foot wide concrete trail on the east side of Hanna St from Wallace St to E Berry St. The survey work is complete.
-The city is looking at right-of-way needs and then the design will begin.
+Engineering has begun.
+Right-of-way investigation continues.

 Completed Phases: